List of Wigan Athletic F.C. players

 Wigan Athletic Football Club is a professional football team based in Wigan, Greater Manchester.
-They currently compete in the Sky Bet Championship.
+They currently compete in the EFL League One.

 The following is a list of notable footballers who have played for Wigan Athletic F.C.
 All players who have made 100 or more first-team appearances for the club are listed below.
 There are also players with fewer appearances listed who are holders of a club record, or winners of the club's Player of the Year award.